Performing arts in Detroit: History

 Detroit has a long theatrical history, with many venues dating back to the 1920s.
 The Detroit Fox Theatre (1928) was the first theater ever constructed with built-in film sound equipment.
-Commissioned by William Fox and built by architect C. Howard Crane, the ornate Detroit Fox was fully restored in 1988.
+Commissioned by William Fox and built by architect C. Howard Crane, the ornate Detroit Fox Theatre was fully restored in 1988.
 It is the largest of the nation's Fox Theatres with 5,045 seats.
 The city has been a place for operatic, symphonic, musical and popular acts since the first part of the twentieth century.
 Portions of Leonard Bernstein's music for West Side Story, produced by Detroit's Nederlander Organization, were composed on the piano that resides in the library at Cranbrook in the Detroit suburb of Bloomfield Hills.
 David T. Nederlander's career began after purchasing a 99-year lease on the Detroit Opera House.
 His son, the organization's chairman, James M. Nederlander, also a Detroit native, coproduced over one hundred famous theatrical classics, including West Side Story, Hello, Dolly!, The King and I, and Fiddler on the Roof.
 Today, the Nederlander Organization operates Detroit's Fisher Theatre, the Detroit Opera House, and several theaters in other major cities on the Broadway theatre circuit.
 Organizations such as the Mosaic Youth Theatre support the city's theater community.